Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 9. I will not deliberately browse, download/upload or forward material that could be considered offensive or illegal.
 If I accidentally come across any such material, I will report it immediately to my teacher.

-10. I will not give out any personal information such as my name, phone number or address.
+10. I will not give out personal information such as my name, phone number or address.
 I will not arrange to meet someone unless this is part of a school activity approved by my teacher.

-14. I will always respect the privacy and ownership of others’ work on-line.
+14. I will always respect the privacy and ownership of others’ work online.

 15. I will not use ICT to copy another student’s work or pass someone else’s work off as my own.